radonys/itsproject/README.md

 2. Installing directly to the system

-    - Go to the downloaded repository _itsprojectserver_ and run the following command: <br>
+    - Go to the downloaded repository _itsproject_ and run the following command: <br>
         ```pip3 install -r requirements.txt```. <br><br> It will install all the required dependencies in [requirements.txt](https://github.com/radonys/itsproject/blob/master/requirements.txt).

 ## Usage